 Makes updates that apply to your deployment available from within the Configuration Manager console.

 This site system role supports both online and offline modes of operation.
-For more information, see About the service connection point in System Center Configuration Manager.
+For more information, see About the service connection point.

-For a list of deprecated features, see Removed and deprecated features for System Center Configuration Manager.
+For a list of deprecated features, see Removed and deprecated items.

-For details about supported products, operating systems, and configurations, see Supported configurations for System Center Configuration Manager.
+For details about supported products, operating systems, and configurations, see Supported configurations.

-For more information on how to test clients, see How to test client upgrades in a pre-production collection in System Center Configuration Manager.
+For more information on how to test clients, see How to test client upgrades in a pre-production collection.

-Be aware of the following changes to operating system deployment:
+Be aware of the following changes to OS deployment:

-In the Create Task Sequence Wizard, Upgrade an operating system from upgrade package, a new task sequence type is available.
+In the Create Task Sequence Wizard, a new task sequence type is available: Upgrade an operating system from upgrade package.
 It creates the steps to upgrade computers from Windows 7, Windows 8, or Windows 8.1 to Windows 10.
-For more information, see Upgrade Windows to the latest version with System Center Configuration Manager.
+For more information, see Upgrade Windows to the latest version.

-Windows PE Peer Cache is now available when you deploy operating systems.
-Computers that run a task sequence to deploy an operating system can use Windows PE Peer Cache to obtain content from a local peer (a peer cache source), instead of downloading content from a distribution point.
-This helps minimize wide area network (WAN) traffic in branch office scenarios where there is no local distribution point.
-For more information, see Prepare Windows PE peer cache to reduce WAN traffic in System Center Configuration Manager.
+Windows PE peer cache is now available when you deploy operating systems.
+Computers that run a task sequence to deploy an OS can use Windows PE peer cache to obtain content from a peer cache source, instead of downloading content from a distribution point.
+This behavior helps minimize WAN traffic in branch office scenarios where there's no local distribution point.
+For more information, see Prepare Windows PE peer cache to reduce WAN traffic.

 You can now view the state of Windows as a service in your environment.
-You can also create servicing plans to form deployment rings, and ensure that Windows 10 current branch computers are kept up-to-date when new builds are released.
+You can also create servicing plans to form deployment rings, and make sure that Windows 10 current branch computers are kept up-to-date when new builds are released.
 Additionally, you can view alerts when Windows 10 clients are near the end of support for their build.
-For more information, see Manage Windows as a service using System Center Configuration Manager.
+For more information, see Manage Windows as a service.